vjbollavarapu/modulyn-community/apps/frontend/README.md

 ## 🚀 Overview

-TidyGen is a full-stack enterprise resource planning system that combines traditional business management with cutting-edge Web3 technologies.
+Modulyn is a full-stack enterprise resource planning system that combines traditional business management with cutting-edge Web3 technologies.
 It offers both Community and Commercial editions to serve different market needs.

 ### Key Features